oisa/project0/README.md

 - Shuffle feature - forgot your name and can't pick a symbol?
 This will help! 🔀
 - Play via keyboard - ability for players to use keys instead of the clicky mouse. 🐭
 - Add ability for multi-player games between different browsers (i.e.).
+- Show a shaded version of the current player's symbol on hovering available squares during game.

 ### Credit & Shoutouts 🗣